 Inserting The Sockets For The Caster Wheels

-We decided the sockets needed to be counter sunk due to the crack on the side of the foot.
+We decided the sockets needed to be countersunk due to the crack on the side of the foot.
 The next step was pure genius!
 Giving all the credit to Mr. Honey Do.
 Credit is given where credit is due.

 This is why I call in the big guns!
 I would have never thought of this in a thousand years.
 My brain doesn’t work like this.
 I’m a painter and love pretty things, right?
 A custom piece of metal was cut with a hole drilled for the caster wheels to fit in perfectly.
 That crack is no longer a concern as the metal plate gave the added strength it needed to sustain the weight of the sideboard without blowing the side out.